Skip to content

 A website is a compromise among three parties

-A website is, in fact, built as a compromise among three parties.
+A website is, in fact, built through a compromise among three parties.

-• Users: I want to get the information I need.
+• Users: I want to get the information I'm looking for.

 • Business: I want to build brand trust and drive conversions.